-- Current zoning can be considered under the Future Land Use Designation, Section 62-1255. - The proposed zoning can be considered under the Future Land Use Designation, Section 62-1255. - The proposal would maintain acceptable Levels of Service (LOS) (XIII 1.6.C)
+- Current zoning cannot be considered under the Future Land Use Designation, Section 62-1255. - The proposal can be considered under the Future Land Use Designation, Section 62-1255. - The proposal would maintain acceptable Levels of Service (LOS) (XIII 1.6.C)